benjaesq/umock-c/devdoc/umocktypes_struct_requirements.md

 # Overview

-umocktypes_struct is a module that exposes stringify, equality, copy, and free for structs in umock_c.
+umocktypes_struct is a module that exposes stringify, an equality comparer, copy, and free for structs in umock_c.
 It performs member-by-member operations.

 # Exposed API